-Kathleen Daymond and Sarah Millward of our Get help with counselling concerns service explain the purpose of professional boundaries in therapy and what happens if they're crossed.
+Sarah Millward from our Get help with counselling concerns service explains the purpose of professional boundaries in therapy and what happens if they're crossed.

 We use the word 'therapy' to cover talking therapies, such as counselling, psychotherapy and coaching, and 'therapist' to include 'counsellor' and 'psychotherapist'.